 99.2% of Hospice Patients Don't Have Any Out-of-Pocket Expenses

 There is no reason to defer hospice care due to financial concerns.
 Most people receiving hospice services today use the Medicare Hospice Benefit, which covers 100 percent of the cost of care related to the terminal illness.
-In most states, Medicaid (MediCal in California) also provides hospice coverage.
+In most states, Medicaid (MediCal in California) also provides hospice coverage and palliative care.
 Coverage includes everything involved in hospice care, from visits by a nurse, physician and other healthcare professionals to therapy, medication and supplies.

 For those not eligible for Medicare or Medicaid, payment for hospice can come from private insurance or an HMO, since these also include a hospice benefit.